nimaniarad/Credit-Card-Balance--Who-is-More-in-Debts/Part-D---Credit-Card-Balance--Who-is-More-in-Debts.md

 income, their balance will be decreasing by 8 dollars.
 In other words, rich people are supposed to be less in debt to banks which are sounds logical, but it seems it is not the whole story!
-When I look at the limit, understand that if somebody’s limit is one dollar higher, they have about 0.215 dollars more balance.
+When I look at the limit, understand that if somebody s limit is one dollar higher, they have about 0.215 dollars more balance.
 The coefficient of the intersection of Income and Limit and Limit with the power of three is small!
 I cannot expect a lot of influences from them.
 On the other hand,